tayljordan/martcal/README.md

 Martcal is a Python package for calculating the distance from any point at sea to a port, accounting for land masses.
-The routing calculations are based on a type of spherical trigonometry, where the system finds the nearest port from sea using a mercator route, then solves for the triangle.
+The routing calculations are based on a type of spherical trigonometry, where the system finds the 1. nearest port from sea using a mercator distance and 2. distance from nearest port to destination port using distance tables.
+The outcome will be the solution of resultant triangle.

 Installation